 For the health of the children, it is best for them to have an ongoing relationship with both of their parents.

 There are statistics that point to children that do not have fathers in their lives having additional risks, for example.
 They are at risk of alcohol abuse at an early age, participating in drug use, being victims of abuse, and having more trouble in school.

 A Lawyer Can Develop a Legal Strategy for You

 A lot has changed in the past 35 years.
 While PAS was widely recognized a few decades ago, there are courts and psychologists who currently do not believe the symptoms are a direct effect of a divorce.
 After all, emotions are complex and what a child is feeling may have been years in the making and not a result of the divorce itself.
 That said, custody disputes and parent-child relationships are as sensitive today as they were in the 1980s.

 If you are involved in a child custody dispute, you need a lawyer on your side.
 A Bucks County family attorney can help you establish a fair parental agreement.

 Do you have questions about parental alienation syndrome or want to discuss the details of your custody dispute?
 The family law attorneys at Kardos, Rickles & Hand can help.
 Our dedicated legal team understands the finer points of family law.
 There are opportunities to create the life you want.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.